Pianist

-A pianist (/piːˈænɪst/ pee-AN-ist, also /ˈpiːənɪst/ PEE-ə-nist) is an individual musician who plays the piano.
-Since most forms of Western music can make use of the piano, pianists have a wide repertoire and a wide variety of styles to choose from, among them traditional classical music, jazz, blues, and all sorts of popular music, including rock and roll.
-Most pianists can, to an extent, easily play other keyboard-related instruments such as the synthesizer, harpsichord, celesta, and the organ.
+A pianist (/piːˈænɪst/ pee-AN-ist, also /ˈpiːənɪst/ PEE-ə-nist) is a musician who plays the piano.
+A pianist's repertoire may include music from a diverse variety of styles, such as traditional classical music, jazz, blues, and popular music, including rock and roll.
+Most pianists can, to an extent, easily play other keyboard instruments such as the synthesizer, harpsichord, celesta, and the organ.

 Pianists past and present

-Modern classical pianists dedicate their careers to performing, recording, teaching, researching, and learning new works to expand their repertoire.
-They generally do not write or transcribe music as pianists did in the 19th century.
-Some classical pianists might specialize in accompaniment and chamber music, while others (though comparatively few) will perform as full-time soloists.
+Contemporary classical pianists focus on dedicating their careers to performing, recording, teaching, researching, and continually adding new compositions to their repertoire.
+In contrast to their 19th-century counterparts, they typically do not engage in the composition or transcription of music.
+While some classical pianists may specialize in accompaniment and chamber music, a smaller number opt for full-time solo careers.

 Classical

-Mozart could be considered the first "concert pianist" as he performed widely on the piano.
-Composers Beethoven and Clementi from the classical era were also famed for their playing, as were, from the romantic era, Liszt, Brahms, Chopin, Mendelssohn, Rachmaninoff, and Schumann.
-It was during the Classical period that the piano begins to establish its place in the hearts and homes of everyday people.
-From that era, leading performers less known as composers were Clara Schumann and Hans von Bülow.
-However, as we do not have modern audio recordings of most of these pianists, we rely mainly on written commentary to give us an account of their technique and style.
+Mozart could be considered the first concert pianist, as he performed widely on the piano.
+Composers Beethoven and Clementi from the Classical era were also famed for their playing, as were, from the Romantic era, Liszt, Brahms, Chopin, Mendelssohn, Rachmaninoff, and Schumann.
+The Romantic era also saw the emergence of pianists better known for their performances than for composing, such as Clara Schumann and Hans von Bülow.

 Jazz

 Jazz pianists almost always perform with other musicians.
 Their playing is more free than that of classical pianists, and they create an air of spontaneity in their performances.
 They generally do not write down their compositions; improvisation is a significant part of their work.
-Well known jazz pianists include Bill Evans, Art Tatum, Duke Ellington, Thelonious Monk, Oscar Peterson, Bud Powell, McCoy Tyner, and Herbie Hancock.
+Well known jazz pianists include Bill Evans, Art Tatum, Duke Ellington, Thelonious Monk, Oscar Peterson, Bud Powell, McCoy Tyner, Chick Corea, Herbie Hancock, and Brad Mehldau.